 The construction, maintenance and access requirements that could impact on the ecological values of the reserve are also outlined in Table 9.1.
 Where these developments are not already addressed by the NES Plan or a decision made under the Planning and Development Act 2007, further approvals will be required that include the need for them to be considered against the requirements of the plan.

-From Table 9.1 Infrastructure in the reserve – present and anticipated, page 100
+Table 9.1 Infrastructure in the reserve – present and anticipated

 A high level bridge (Butters Bridge)